cossatot/eq-slip-rate-variability-paper/manuscript/reviews/response_letter.md

 the noise from the per-event displacements has been removed.
 It is clear that these are kind of damped or averaged out after ~7 earthquake cycles.
 Nonetheless, though this is a cool pattern to see, I don't think it adds enough insight to be worth including in the manuscript.
-If the reviewers and editor think it is still of some value, we can put it in the supplemental materials, but (as mentioned elsewhere) I prefer to keep the paper itself as streamlined as possible.

-**put table here.**
+I have added the figure and table that show the slip rate variation through time to a new supplemental document, accompanied by a brief discussion.

 > [O3] I would also like to a see a more quantitative comparison of COV and a
 > convergence on the mean to back up the assertion that COV of the distribution